Will I ever have a schedule that works that I can stick to?

 Fri- Home, unless planned Field Trip

-And Monkey and I together made a general outline of what we would like a day at home to look like:
+And together we made a general outline of what we would like a day at home to look like:

 Reading time: choose one: workbook, play Reading Eggs, or flashcards (sight words)